Frequently Asked Questions (FAQ) for Prospective Applicants

 What is the average/expected cost of attendance for the MS degree?

-The Graduate School provides estimates for the annual cost of attendance (both the tuition costs of the program and the cost-of-living in the DC area) at this website.
+The Graduate School provides estimates for the annual cost of attendance (both the tuition costs of the program and the cost-of-living in the DC area).
 When reading this website

 Do you provide scholarship or other financial aid for M.S. applicants?